 Who could be next?
 Technogym is now a public company in its headquarter country of Italy.
 Precor is owned by the public Finnish company Amer Sports.
 Will either be open to a purchase?
 And then we have Core Health, which already has multiple brands under its ownership.
 2017 could be an interesting year.

-No. 1.
 24 Hour Fitness Sale of Its Midwest Clubs to Genesis Health Clubs

 In June, 24 Hour Fitness, San Ramon, California, exited the Midwest market with the sale of its 19 Midwest clubs to Genesis Health Clubs, Wichita, Kansas.
 The purchase price was not disclosed.